Mjavala/muri-frontend/readme.md

 From here the tutorial goes into optional configuration for the Hasura console, as well as a tutorial on importing data and schemas to our postgres instance and how hasura plays into that.
 First, you may have noticed that the Hasura console only works via http and not HTTPS, lets fix that.
 Note that this tutorial is via Caddy, however Hasura works with other webservers like Nginx and Apache.

 ### Setting up HTTPS/SSL
-To add SSL, you'll need to point a domain you own [domain](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) to your droplet ip.
+To add SSL, you'll need to point a [domain](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars) you own to your droplet ip.
 It can't be done via just an IP address.

 From there, go to ``/etc/hasura`` and edit the Caddyfile to reflect the following: